LLLDaniel/lottery_manage_system/README.md

 #########################################################################

-# be sure to use linux ubuntu16.04 to execute this program
+# be sure to use linux ubuntu to execute this program

 #Usage: